|

 REDOUBT, 70 pages

-Available from Wings
+Available from Independent Publishers Group.

 "If you're a writer or a serious reader, looking for prose that takes you to the type of places where few have successfully kept your attention before, pick this one up.
 Redoubt is told through the mind of one unfathomable woman permanently relegated to warn of imminent invasion by the Enemy.
 Redoubt will carry you into an emotional maelstrom where Apocalypse would seem like liberation, in contrast to the heroine's timeless solitude.
 Enmeshed in an existence more Huit Clos than Sisyphus's most dreaded nightmare, it will carry your unwilling Self into niches of life never described in any dictionary.
 Redoubt is as close as I've ever come to "being one" with a woman, through the pages of a book."